 In a personal injury lawsuit, the injured person (plaintiff) sues the responsible party for damages.
 The goal is to recover compensation for medical expenses, lost wages, and other losses.
 The case is handled in civil court, and the burden of proof is lower than in a criminal case.

 Criminal cases are different.
 The government prosecutes the accused, seeking penalties like jail time or fines.
-A conviction requires proof beyond a reasonable doubt.
+A conviction requires proof beyond a reasonable doubt, while a civil injury case is decided by a preponderance of the evidence.
 Even if someone is found not guilty in a criminal case, they can still be held liable in personal injury claims.

 For example, in a car accident, a drunk driver may face criminal charges.
 However, the victim can also file a personal injury lawsuit to pursue compensation for their injuries.